LoginRadius/xamarin-sdk/component/GettingStarted.md

 Please visit [here](http://www.loginradius.com/) for more information.

+Please refer to the documentation for step by step implementation details.
+[Link](http://apidocs.loginradius.com/docs/xamarin-library-v1)

 ## Getting started for iOS/Android

+### Requirements
+You'll need iOS 8 or later/Android API level 10 or later

 ### Init
 Intilize the SDK with your API key and Sitename